sharmasas/qiskit-sdk-py/README.md

 ### Source Installation

-An alternative method is to clone the QISKit SDK repository in your local machine, and change into the cloned directory:
+An alternative method is to clone the QISKit SDK repository in your local machine, and navigate to the cloned directory via terminal:

 #### Download the code

-Select the "Clone or download" button at the top of this webpage (or from the URL shown in the git clone command), unzip the file if needed, and change into **qiskit-sdk-py folder** in a terminal window.
+Select the "clone or download" button at the top of this webpage (or from the URL shown in the git clone command), unzip the file if needed, and then navigate to the **qiskit-sdk-py folder** in a terminal window.

 #### Clone the repository

-If you have Git installed, run the following commands:
+Alternatively, if you have Git installed, run the following commands:
 ```
     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py
 ```

-#### Setup you enviroment
+### Setup you enviroment

 We recomend using python virtual environments to improve your experience.
 [Setup the environment](doc/install.rst#3.1-Setup-the-environment)